Oswaldo Cabrera Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 11th in MLB.
+- The nine strikeouts per nine innings compiled by the Rangers pitching staff ranks 13th in MLB.

-- The Rangers have a 3.62 team ERA that ranks ninth among all league pitching staffs.
+- The Rangers have a 3.48 team ERA that ranks seventh among all MLB pitching staffs.

-- The Rangers allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- The Rangers will send Eovaldi (2-2) to make his sixth start of the season.
-He is 2-2 with a 5.20 ERA and 31 strikeouts through 27 2/3 innings pitched.
+- The Rangers will send Perez (3-1) to make his sixth start of the season.
+He is 3-1 with a 2.60 ERA and 24 strikeouts through 27 2/3 innings pitched.

-- In his most recent time out on Monday against the Cincinnati Reds, the righty went six innings, giving up three earned runs while surrendering six hits.
+- In his last outing on Tuesday against the Cincinnati Reds, the left-hander tossed 6 1/3 innings, giving up no earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.